 On our flight back to Manila from Busuanga Airport, I became excited again as I saw Dimakya Island from above, which we un-mistakenly identified through the shape of the nearby Isla Walang Lang-aw.

-Have you experienced Club Paradise?
-If not, I bet it’s going to be a blast as much as we did.
-Also, if you’re planning to stay here, aside from enjoying nature, please do bear in mind that as an island resort, the source of electricity is through a generator set which is costly and entails a lot of use of non-renewable energy, and that freshwater is limited.
+Have you experienced Club Paradise Resort?
+If you’re planning to stay here, aside from enjoying nature, please do bear in mind that as an island resort, the source of electricity is through a generator set which is costly and entails a lot of use of non-renewable energy, and that freshwater is limited.
 So do conserve water and energy.
 Learn more tips on how to travel responsibly here.